-Emma Wolf-Haugh | ‘Libidinous Memorial Flag’
+Emma Wolf-Haugh | Libidinous Memorial Flag

 4th May, 7pm BST | Art/ Work Association

-We’re thrilled to share that on Tuesday 4th of May at 7pm, artist Emma Wolf-Haugh will host a session for Art/ Work Association.
-In this session, Emma will share their WIP spoken video work ‘Libidinous Memorial Flag’ and discuss recent research into non-reproductive public spaces of sexual pleasure.
-This session has been organised by A/WA member and curator Daniel Bermingham, as part of a Liquid collaboration.
+On Tuesday 4th of May at 7pm, we were thrilled to have artist Emma Wolf-Haugh host a session for us in collaboration with Art/ Work Association.
+Emma shared their WIP video work Libidinous Memorial Flag and discussed their recent research into public spaces of non-reproductive sexual pleasure.
+This session was organised by curator and A/WA member Iarlaith MacPheorais, as part of a Liquid collaboration.

 Art/ Work Association is a peer forum for artists and creative workers that generates an ongoing programme of workshops, skills training and critical feedback sessions, conceived as a platform for artist-led learning.